marlon-be/marlon-ogone/README.markdown

 - PHP 5.3
 - network connection between your webserver and the Ogone platform

+As always, this is work in progress.
+Please feel free to fork this project and let them pull requests coming!

 ## Overview ##

 - Create a PaymentRequest, containing all the info needed by Ogone.